COVID-19 Vaccine Information

 Find more vaccine information and FAQ’s below.

-Vaccine Distribution Phases
+Vaccine Distribution Questions

-My family member is a health care worker and received a vaccine, can I get one too?
+My family member is a health care worker and received a vaccine.
+Can I get one too?

 Will there be enough vaccine for everyone?